-- Taken Up to Eleven after the Republic Oricon ending cutscene.
+- Mr. Exposition: Narrates the Terror From Beyond operation.
+Taken Up to Eleven after the Republic Oricon ending cutscene.
 He stumbles out of Dread Fortress, alive, babbling incoherently about how the Dread Masters were chains that uplifted one another.
 He was as much a victim of the Dread Masters' powers as anyone else.

 - Pet the Dog: A Light Side option during the ending cutscene of the Republic-side Oricon planet questline allows you to do this to him.

 - Timey-Wimey Ball: A major mechanic in the fight against him.

 - Woobie, Destroyer of Worlds: Everything he says after Oricon indicates that the Dread Masters were as much a victim of their own powers as anyone else was.
 And what he says about his wife before becoming a Dread Master - and how he was psychologically dependent on the other Dread Masters afterward - only drives home how Brainwashed and Crazy he was as a result of being a part of their Hive Mind .

 - You Can't Fight Fate: Invokes this trope almost verbatim during the boss fight against him.